-As a possible precursor for a 2030 men’s World Cup bid, England is to host the 2022 Women’s Euros.
-Here is everything you need to know ahead of next summer’s competition.
+There is less than a month to go until England hosts the 2022 Women’s Euros.
+Here is everything you need to know ahead of the summer’s competition.

 Following on from the men’s success in 2021, the England Women’s team will hope to bring similar smiles when they compete in the Women’s Euros.

 The Lionesses qualified automatically as host nations; however, they rank sixth in the FIFA world rankings and are a possible outsider bet to win the competition.